John Cook Wilson: Early life and career

 John Cook Wilson was born in Nottingham, England, in 1849.
-He was the son of James Wilson, a Methodist minister.
+He was the son of James Wilson, a Methodist minister, and Hannah Cook.
 After studying at Derby Grammar School, 1862–67, Cook Wilson went up with a scholarship to Balliol College in 1868, where he read both Classics under H. W. Chandler and Mathematics under H. J. S. Smith.
 He graduated with a double 'double-first', gaining both firsts in Mathematical (1869) and Classical Moderations (1870), and then firsts in Mathematics (1871) and Literae Humaniores or 'Greats' (1872).
 He received the Conington Prize in 1882.
 He studied logic under Hermann Lotze at the University of Göttingen.

 Cook Wilson became a Fellow of Oriel College, Oxford in 1873, and he was elected Wykeham Professor of Logic in 1889, eventually becoming a Fellow of New College in 1901 and remaining there until his death.

-The bulk of Cook Wilson's publications were in Classics and Mathematics.
+The bulk of Cook Wilson's publications were in classics and mathematics.

-Classics and mathematics
+Classics

-In Classics Cook Wilson published over 50 papers and book-length studies on Aristotle's Nicomachean Ethics and on Plato's Timaeus.
+In classics, Cook Wilson published over 50 papers and book-length studies on Aristotle's Nicomachean Ethics and on Plato's Timaeus.

 Philosophy

-Cook Wilson believed that "the (printed) letter killeth, and it is extraordinary how it will prevent the acutest from exercising their wonted clearness of vision" (SI, p.
+Cook Wilson believed that "the (printed) letter killeth, and it is extraordinary how it will prevent the acutest from exercising their wonted clearness of vision" (Statement and Inference, p.
 872), and so naturally refrained from publishing his philosophical views, printing instead for private circulation pamphlets known as Dictata, from which his student A. S. L. Farquharson assembled, along with some letters, the volumes of Statement and Inference after his death.

 Belonging to a generation brought up in the atmosphere of British idealism, he espoused the cause of direct realism.
 His posthumous collected papers, Statement and Inference (a defence of direct realism), were influential on a generation of Oxford philosophers, including H. H. Price and Gilbert Ryle.
 He also features prominently in the work of J. L. Austin, John McDowell, and Timothy Williamson.
 P. F. Strawson's expression, "the attributive tie", in Individuals (1959, 168) is named "in memory of Cook Wilson".

 Cook Wilson often argued for the existence of God as an experiential reality.
 He is quoted saying "We don't want merely inferred friends, could we be satisfied with an inferred God?".
 He also had a long running dispute with Lewis Carroll over the barbershop paradox.